 We have pulled together tips for staying Covid safe – which have been approved by infection prevention and control specialists at Cornwall Council.

 The National Youth Agency (NYA) has developed youth sector specific advice and guidance.
 The guidance will support local providers, leaders, volunteers and young people to remain safe when engaging in youth sector activities.
 Find out more

 Village Halls reopening

 CRCC is working with ACRE (Action with Communities in Rural England) to promote their guidance around reopening village halls.
-This page will be updated as new information is released – it contains info around risk assessments, and ensuring that there is no risk of Legionella from water systems left untouched for months.
-If you are re-opening your venue, let us know, so that we can promote it for you.
+This guidance will be updated as new information is released – it contains info around risk assessments, and ensuring that there is no risk of Legionella from water systems left untouched for months.
+If you are reopening your venue, let us know, so that we can promote it for you.

 Guidance for services that work with educational settings

 Cornwall Council has published guidance for services which work with educational settings, which you can read here: Guidance for services that work with educational settings.

 Guidance for out-of-school setting providers